-If you are constantly having a severe toothache, it may be as a result of a large cavity/infection, exposed nerve endings, abscess, gum problems or other major dental concerns.
+If you are constantly having a severe toothache, it may be a result of a large cavity/infection, exposed nerve endings, abscess, gum problems or other major dental concerns.
 You should contact your dentist as soon as you can.
 Tell your dentist about the severity of your pain and any other symptoms Ask yourself, what triggers the pain?
 It could be temperature, eating hard or soft foods or it could simply be present all the time.
 Your dentist will evaluate your response and tell you how soon you need to come in.
-While you wait for your appointment, you may use over the counter pain medication and an icepack near the area of concern.
+While you wait for your appointment, you may use over-the-counter pain medication and an icepack near the area of concern.

 2. Chipped or Broken Tooth

 If you’ve chipped or broken a tooth, it can have implications for your oral health, not to mention your confidence and smile!
 A small fracture can continue to get larger and could eventually lead to the loss of the tooth.
 Luckily, in most cases, a fractured tooth can be saved if you see your emergency dentist soon enough.

 Did you know that if a tooth gets knocked out as an adult your dentist may be able to put it back in?
 For this to be possible, you will need emergency dental care.
 It is ideal that you replace the tooth within 10 minutes of it being knocked, but you may still have a chance of it taking root if you act before 2 hours have passed.
 After that, the odds are no longer in your favour.
 The best place to keep the tooth while you wait is tucked in your cheek!
 Yes, it’s kind of gross, but it will greatly affect the chance of your body accepting the tooth once again.

 4. Bleeding Gums